 - Weight between 20-24 pounds and height up to 17 inches.

 - Athletic, confident and graceful gait-they can be deceptively powerful for their size.

-When you visit Basenji breeders, you might see Basenji puppies in following colors: red/white, black/white or tri colors red/white/black or even black stripes on backgrounds of white.
+When you visit Basenji breeders, you might find Basenji puppies in the following colors: red/white, black/white or tri colors red/white/black or even black stripes on backgrounds of white.

 The cost of a purebred Basenji could range anywhere between $1600 and $4400.
 Average monthly cost of owing one is $90 to $300 per month.
 If your visits to the vet are frequent, the annual cost could run anywhere up to $5000.